maziac/DeZog/design/reversedebugging.md

 The idea is that if a subroutine is "CALL"ed then the SP (stack pointeR) will decrease by 2.
 I.e. if no subroutine is called the SP will not change.

-I.e. the algorithm simply searches the transaction log downwards until a line with the same SP is found.
+I.e. the algorithm simply searches the cpu-history downwards until a line with the same SP is found.

 If an interrupt would kick in the SP changes and the interrupt would be skipped.